+*Measures collapsed to Midstream – Lighting for prospective application.

 Submarket differences

-To understand possible differences in NTG across other customer segments, the study team also analyzed the overall NTG scores across lighting compared to lighting with controls, by downstream versus upstream programs, and in distressed municipalities against non-distressed municipalities.
+To understand possible differences in NTG across other customer segments, the study team also analyzed the overall NTG scores across lighting compared to lighting with controls, by downstream versus Midstream programs, and in distressed municipalities against non-distressed municipalities.
 For distressed municipalities, the study team used the 2021 list of distressed municipalities as defined by the Connecticut Department of Economic and Community Development.
 Updated annually, the list identifies the state’s most fiscally and economically distressed municipalities and is used by state agencies to target funds for needs such as housing, insurance, open space, brownfield remediation, and economic development programs.
 The 25 municipalities are deemed distressed based on the fiscal capacity of each municipality as determined by the tax base, personal income of residents, and the residents’ need for public services.

 In all cases, the NTG ratios were different across customer segments.
-The NTG ratio for lighting with controls was significantly higher than lighting in both the downstream and upstream programs.
-In distressed municipalities, the NTG ratio was higher in both downstream and upstream programs; however, it was only statistically significant for upstream programs.
+The NTG ratio for lighting with controls was significantly higher than lighting in both the downstream and Midstream programs.
+In distressed municipalities, the NTG ratio was higher in both downstream and Midstream programs; however, it was only statistically significant for Midstream programs.
 Based on these findings, the study team developed a set of alternative retrospective results combining program, distressed municipality status, and controls integration.
-Table 4-6Table 4-6 shows the NTG ratios for the submarket breakout including sample size, NTG, and relative and absolute precision of the submarket analysis.
-In this table, EO and Small Business results were combined into an overall Downstream category and upstream measure breakouts were combined.
+Table 4-6 shows the NTG ratios for the submarket breakout including sample size, NTG, and relative and absolute precision of the submarket analysis.
+In this table, EO and Small Business results were combined into an overall Downstream category and Midstream measure breakouts were combined.
 These categories were collapsed because of the need to maintain large enough sample sizes and small enough precision levels.